A Divine Search – Ezekiel 34

 27 My sheep listen to my voice; I know them, and they follow me.
 28 I give them eternal life, and they will never perish.
 No one can snatch them away from me, 29 for my Father has given them to me, and he is more powerful than anyone else.
 No one can snatch them from the Father’s hand.
 30 The Father and I are one.”
 John 10:14-17,27-30 (NLT)

-Trials and affliction will come to us all, but the Lord has promised to deliver us from them all as we respond in faith to His loving call.
-Our window of opportunity to take a step of belief may come when we least expect it – it may simply be a strange feeling in the core of our spirit as we look up into the heavens one starry night and realize for the first time that the Creator of the Universe is real and loves and cares for us.
-Another person may first experience God in a jail cell towards the back of a prison on a hot Saturday afternoon, when suddenly the prayers of a grandparent are answered in the appearance of a volunteer outside their jail cell, sharing a divine message of love right at the moment they were about to give up on life for good.
+Trials and affliction will inevitably come to us all, but the Good Shepherd has promised to deliver us from them as we respond in faith to His loving call.
+Our window of opportunity to take a step towards belief may come when we least expect it – it may simply be a strange feeling in the core of our spirit as we look up into the heavens one starry night, realizing for the first time that the Creator of the Universe is real, and that He loves and cares for us.
+Another person may first experience God in a lonely jail cell, in the back of a prison on a hot Saturday afternoon, when suddenly the prayers of a loved one are answered by the appearance of a volunteer outside their jail cell sharing a divine message of God’s love, just at the moment when they were about to give up on life for good.

 10 And the Lord came and called as before, “Samuel!
 Samuel!”